More on Home Insurance

 In this installment of our Claims Diary series, we talked to one family about filing a flood insurance claim after a hurricane resulted in their ground floor flooding.

 “We lifted a bunch of furniture.
-We took it out of the ground floor of the duplex and up high in the garage,” Gallagher said.
-Flood insurance includes personal contents coverage, so Gallagher's flood insurance could've helped pay to replace his furniture even if he had left it on the ground floor.
+We took it out of the ground floor of the duplex and up high in the garage,” Maurice said.
+Flood insurance includes personal contents coverage, so Maurice's flood insurance could've helped pay to replace his furniture even if he had left it on the ground floor.

 Get the right advice, right here.